shreyawani126/E-commerce-shop/README.md

 ## Technologies Used

-The Humari Dukaan project utilizes the following technologies and libraries:
+The E-commerce-shop project utilizes the following technologies and libraries:

 - React.js: A JavaScript library for building user interfaces.
 - Redux: A predictable state container for managing application state.